PetroProtsyk/FullTextSearch/README.md

-# FullTextSearch
+# Full-Text Search
 What is full-text search engine and how to implement it?
-This tutorial answers these questions
+This tutorial answers these questions.